microsoftgraph/dataconnect-solutions/Datasets/data-connect-dataset-licensedetails.md

 # LicenseDetails_v0 dataset

-The LicenseDetails_v0 dataset provides detailed information related to all the devices that are owned by each user in the organization.
+The LicenseDetails_v0 dataset provides details for user’s licenses that are directly assigned and those transitively assigned through memberships in licensed groups.

 ## Scenarios